CALCampus - Science Courses Online. High School and College.

 3 semester credits

 Biochemistry is an upper level college science course intended for science majors and students in the field of health sciences.
 In this course, you will study the structures and functions of the major families of chemical compounds involved in life processes, and how enzymes and hormones are involved in and regulate the metabolic processes that make life possible.
 Topics include carbohydrates; lipids; proteins; enzymes; introduction to metabolism, bioenergetics and thermodynamics; electron transport system and oxidative phosphorylation; carbohydrate metabolism; protein metabolism; lipid metabolism; and nucleic acids and nucleic acid metabolism.
 The textbook is provided online as a series of well-illustrated PowerPoint presentations and collateral readings.
-Prerequisites: college general chemistry (recommended to include organic chemistry); one semester of college biology or college anatomy and physiology.
+Prerequisites: 3 semester credits in college general chemistry (recommended to include organic chemistry); 3 semester credits of college biology or college anatomy and physiology.

 Science Course Price List Course Registration Form